72 Hours in Budapest: Thermal Baths, Ruin Bars, and River Views

 Getting There

 Budapest Ferenc Liszt International Airport (BUD) is served from most European cities by Ryanair (FR), Wizz Air (W6), easyJet (U2), and LOT Polish Airlines (LO) among others.
 Return fares from London typically run ÂŁ60âÂŁ130.
 British Airways (BA) and Lufthansa (LH) also serve the route at higher price points.
-From the US, connections typically route through London, Frankfurt, or Vienna.
+From the US, connections typically route through London, Frankfurt, or 3 days in Vienna.

 The 100E bus connects the airport to DeĂĄk Ferenc tĂ©r in the city centre for around âŹ1.60.
 Taxis are metered but the ride costs âŹ15â20.
 Once in the centre, Budapest's tram and metro system (BKV) is cheap and comprehensive â a 24-hour pass costs under âŹ3.